MicaelaLucero/gifOs/README.md

 # gifOs
-Web that brings gifs from Giphy API
+Web that brings gifs from Giphy API made in Javascript